confluentinc/examples/cloud-etl/docs/index.rst

 -  `Confluent Cloud CLI <https://docs.confluent.io/current/quickstart/cloud-quickstart/index.html#step-2-install-the-ccloud-cli>`__ v0.239.0 or later
 -  ``gsutil`` CLI, properly initialized with your credentials: (optional) if destination is GPC GCS
--  ``aws`` CLI, properly initialized with your credentials: used for AWS Kinesis and (optional) if destination is AWS S3
+-  ``aws`` CLI, properly initialized with your credentials: used for AWS Kinesis or RDS, and (optional) if destination is AWS S3
 -  ``az`` CLI, properly initialized with your credentials: (optional) if destination is Azure Blob storage
 -  ``jq``
 -  ``curl``